ProvableHQ/sdk/sdk/README.md

 ```

 The `transfer_private` function can be graphically represented by the graph below.
 In the graph the first record "Record 1"
-is consconsumed and can never be used again.
+is consumed and can never be used again.
 From the data in Record 1, two more records are created.
 One containing
 the intended amount for the recipient which is now owned by the recipient and another containing the remaining credits
-which is sent back to the sender.
+which are sent back to the sender.

 ```mermaid
 graph LR